dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ## Relational vs NoSQL

-The impact of [NoSQL](https://www.geeksforgeeks.org/introduction-to-nosql/) technologies cannot be overstated, especially for distributed cloud native systems.
+The impact of [NoSQL](https://www.geeksforgeeks.org/introduction-to-nosql/) technologies cannot be overstated, especially for distributed cloud-native systems.
 The proliferation of new data technologies in this space has disrupted solutions that once exclusively relied on relational databases.

 On the one side, relational databases have been a prevalent technology for decades.
 They are mature, proven, and widely implemented.
 Competing database products, expertise and tooling abounds.
 Relational databases provide a store of related data tables.
 These tables have a fixed schema, use SQL (Structured Query Language) to manage data and have [ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/) (also known as Atomicity, Consistency, Isolation, and Durability) guarantees.

 No-SQL databases, on the other side, refer to high-performance, non-relational data stores.
 They excel in their ease-of-use, scalability, resilience and availability characteristics.
 Instead of joining tables of normalized data, NoSQL stores self-describing (schemaless) data typically in JSON documents.
-They do not offer [ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/) guarantees.
+They don't offer [ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/) guarantees.

 A way to understand the differences between these types of databases can be found in the [CAP theorem](https://towardsdatascience.com/cap-theorem-and-distributed-database-management-systems-5c2be977950e), a set of principles that can be applied to distributed systems that store state.
 Figure 5-11 shows the three properties of the CAP theorem.